Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Michigan State and its opponents have combined to put up more than 51.5 points in four of six games this season.

-- Indiana's games have gone over 51.5 points in three of five chances this season.
+- Michigan State's games this season have gone over 51.5 points four of six times.

-- The two teams combine to score 60.5 points per game, 9.0 more than the total in this contest.
+- Saturday's total is nine points lower than the two team's combined 60.5 points per game average.

-- These two squads combine to allow 47.5 points per game, 4.0 fewer than this contest's over/under.
+- These two squads combine to allow 47.5 points per game, four fewer than this contest's over/under.

-- Spartans games this season feature an average total of 54.2 points, a number 2.7 points higher than Saturday's over/under.
+- The average total in Spartans games this season is 54.2, 2.7 points above Saturday's total of 51.5.

 - The 53.2 PPG average total in Hoosiers games this season is 1.7 points more than this game's over/under.